MateuszNaKodach/FluentEvents/README.md

 - Publish events to global subscriptions.
 - Publish events to scoped subscriptions.
 - Invoke [SignalR](https://github.com/aspnet/AspNetCore/tree/master/src/SignalR) methods when events are raised.
-- Publish events to global subscriptions transparently every instance of your application using [Azure Service Bus topics](https://azure.microsoft.com/en-us/services/service-bus/).
+- Publish events to global subscriptions transparently to every instance of your application using [Azure Service Bus topics](https://azure.microsoft.com/en-us/services/service-bus/).

 Events transmission is particularly useful when you want to send a push notification on a web application with multiple instances or background workers.